Advocacy - Overview

 Working with a wide range of partners, OCHA helps to identify the issues that need to be highlighted.
 These can range from a new crisis, such as a devastating cyclone, to chronic situations, such as unresolved conflict, or the humanitarian effects of problems such as climate change or food insecurity.
 OCHA provides analysis and policies to help shape the thinking around complex issues.
 We also produce reports and develop messaging that enables humanitarian leaders to make informed decisions and speak out effectively and coherently.

 To communicate effectively with various audiences, OCHA has developed and uses all types of products, platforms and channels.
-These include standard tools such as press releases, publications, maps and media interviews; different Web and social media platforms including our own humanitarian news network; multimedia products using video; photo and graphics; creative awareness-raising campaigns; and essential information channels for affected communities.
+These include standard tools such as press releases, publications, maps and media interviews; different web and social media platforms; multimedia products using video; photo and graphics; creative awareness-raising campaigns; and essential information channels for affected communities.